 - For Oral Health: Because of it’s excellent ability to bind to heavy metals and toxins as well as to provide minerals, I use Bentonite Clay in my Remineralizing Tooth Powder Recipe.
 It can even be used alone for brushing and is tasteless and relatively textureless.

-- Oral Rinse to whiten and remineralize teeth: Besides use the the tooth powder, I use Bentonite mixed with water as an alkalizing and toxin removing mouth rinse.
+- Oral Rinse to whiten and remineralize teeth: Besides the use in my tooth powder, I use Bentonite mixed with water as an alkalizing and toxin removing mouth rinse.
 I mix 1/2 teaspoon of clay in 1/4 cup water in a small jar with a plastic lid and shake well.
 Then, I rinse with the water for 1-2 minutes and repeat until I’ve used it all.

 - For Mastitis: I’ve created a poultice or mask of Bentonite Clay and water and applied externally to the area.
 I repeat as needed every hour until the infection is gone.
 I also take internally during infection along with Vitamin C and fermented cod liver oil.